Determining Fault in a Changing Lanes Car Accident in Texas

 - Waiting for a ferry operated by the Texas Transportation Commission

 These limitations do not apply on one-way roadways or to drivers turning left into or from an alley, private road, or driveway.

 Passing to the right is much rarer, and generally discouraged.
-A driver can pass to the right of another vehicle only if it is safe to do so, if the vehicle is about to make a left turn, and the driver is on an unobstructed roadway with enough space to pass.
+A driver can pass to the right of another vehicle only if it is safe to do so, if the vehicle is about to make a left turn, and if the driver is on an unobstructed roadway with enough space to pass.

 While driving on the right shoulder is usually prohibited, there are certain occasions when it is allowed.
-A motorist can travel on the shoulder if necessary and safe in order to stop, merge into moving traffic, make a right turn, pass a slowing or stopped vehicle, allow another vehicle to pass, to obey instructions from a traffic-control device, or to avoid a collision.
+A motorist can travel on the shoulder if necessary and safe in order to stop, merge into moving traffic, make a right turn, pass a slowing or stopped vehicle, allow another vehicle to pass, obey instructions from a traffic-control device, or avoid a collision.